SecureCode: A Production-Grade Multi-Turn Dataset for Training Security-Aware Code Generation Models: Related Work

-\textbf{Apiiro (2025)} analyzed application security posture across thousands of repositories and tens of thousands of developers in Fortune 50 enterprises comparing AI-assisted development to manual coding \cite{apiiro2025}.
-AI copilots introduced 322\% more privilege escalation paths and 153\% more architectural design flaws, while generating 10$\times$ more security findings overall compared to manually-written code.
+Apiiro (2025) analyzed application security across thousands of repositories in Fortune 50 enterprises \citep{apiiro2025}.
+AI copilots introduced 322\% more privilege escalation paths and 153\% more architectural design flaws, generating 10$\times$ more security findings overall compared to manually-written code.